doctorray117/minecraft-ondemand/README.md

   - POSIX Permissions : `0755`

 Click `Create access point`.
 Record the File System ID and the Access Point ID for our checklist.
 They are in the format `fs-xxxxxxxx` and `fsap-xxxxxxxxxxxxxxxxx` respectively.

+### Allow access to EFS from within the VPC
+Our EFS by default is assigned the default security group, which allows connections from all members of that default security group.
+Our ECS Service will not be using the default security group however, because we are opening Minecraft to the public internet.
+So, we need to add EFS access to the default security group (more advanced users may want to create a new dedicated security group with this rule and assign it to the mount points within the EFS console, however that will not be described here).

+Open the VPC console, find `Security Groups` on the left hand side.
+Select the default security group in the list, then click on `Edit inbound rules`.
+Add a new rule, select `NFS` in the `Type` list and put your VPC IPv4 CIDR from your checklist as the source.
+After clicking `Save rules` double check that it added successfully by viewing it in the `Security Groups` detail pane.

 ## Lambda
 A lambda function must exist that turns on your minecraft service.
 We do this with a simple python function that change the "Tasks Desired" count from zero to one when it is invoked.
 We haven't created the ECS service yet, but that's okay, because we decided on the cluster name and service name before we started.